 It did not take long for the Commissioner of Revenue to begin having doubts about the real utility of the Tice Meter and so a third expert commission was appointed to make a series of practical tests.
 When the report came in negative, the Treasury Department in 1871 discontinued requiring use of the device, claiming to have found a more accurate meter than Tice’s.
 In the meantime, hundreds of distillers and rectifiers had been forced to buy them — and now the Tice meters had been trashed.

 Some distillers asked for a payback by Congress.
 Their claims were denied.
 Another recourse was to the courts, the path taken by the Nusbaums.
-They sued Enoch Emory, the U.S. collector of revenue for the Chicago district in Federal District Court to recover the $1,500 they had deposited with him for the Tice meters for use in their rectifying operation.
+They sued Enoch Emory, the U.S. collector of revenue for the Chicago district in Federal District Court to recover the $1,500 they had deposited with him for Tice meters to be used in their rectifying operation.
 Today that would be equivalent to at least $20,000.